BIOS 399: Independent Research

 No more than 5 hours of credit from BIOS 391 and BIOS 399 courses can be used as credit towards the Biological Sciences major.

 Credit will not be given for previously conducted research.
 The research must be done concurrent to enrollment in BIOS 399 for students to earn credit.

 Minimum of 2.00/4.00 grade point average (GPA) in Biological Sciences courses and consent of the instructor and department.

 Satisfactory/Unsatisfactory grades only.
 BIOS 399 will not affect your GPA.

 Submitting Your Paper: Please follow the instructions in the BIOS 399 Student Handbook 2017-2018 for writing your research paper.
 You must attach a BIOS 399 Cover Sheet to your final paper.
-All final papers must be submitted to the department by 4 PM on Wednesday, December 12th, 2018.
+All final papers must be submitted to the BIOS 399 coordinator at 3272 SES no later than 12 PM on Friday, May 10th, 2019.
 Late papers will not be accepted and will result in an Unsatisfactory grade.

 BIOS 399 Workshop Series

 All students registered for BIOS 399 must attend three mandatory workshops.
 These workshops are designed to improve the student’s research experience by providing guidance and support throughout the semester.
 All workshops must be attended to receive a Satisfactory grade in BIOS 399.
 Students will be notified of workshop offerings by the department.